vishnu350/st/README.md

 - Solarized dark
 - Fira Code Fonts

 st is a simple terminal emulator for X which sucks less.
-See philosophy [here](https://suckless.org/philosophy).
+See their philosophy [here](https://suckless.org/philosophy).

 Less is more.